 1. He was born underweight with numerous health problems

-Even though he was being perceived as overweight during most of his career, Barkley was born underweight; he had so many problems that a six-week-old baby Charles was given a blood transfusion.
-Luckily for him and his family, he recovered well and grew into a rebounding machine.
+Even though he was perceived as overweight during most of his career, Barkley was born underweight; he had so many problems that a six-week-old baby Charles was given a blood transfusion.
+Luckily for him and his family, he recovered well and became a rebounding machine.